A universal compression theory for lottery ticket hypothesis and neural scaling laws: Universal Compression Theorem

 \section{Universal Compression Theorem}

-Compression is enabled by the observation that symmetric functions can be characterized by far fewer degrees of freedom than their apparent dimensions, which follows from a variant of the fundamental theorem of symmetric functions (FTSF).
+Compression is enabled by the observation that symmetric functions can be characterized by far fewer degrees of freedom than their apparent dimensions, which follows from a variant of the fundamental theorem of symmetric polynomials (FTSP).
 We then leverage this result to show that a family of compression algorithms ensures asymptotically lossless compression.